CPCS 508 Graduate Operating Systems

 write a summary of the paper.
 The rest of the class should post thoughts,

 reactions, questions, etc. about the paper.
-I encourage you to think critically
+Think critically

 about the paper -- what did you like? what didn't you like? do you have